 How long does the professional program take to complete?

 The length of your program will vary depending on your academic history.
-An advising plan should be completed with your advisor after you have completed the online General Information Session.
+An advising plan should be completed with your advisor.
 The advising plan will give you an idea of the length of time it will take to complete your program.
 A rough estimate is two years or four semesters.

 What is the post-baccalaureate program?